-“Scientists dream about doing great things.
-Engineers do them. “ – James A Michener Engineering is considered as the most sought-after undergraduate degree in the 21st century.
-Engineering deals with the different principles and theoretical concepts while technology is more involved in the application of these concepts and principles practically.
+Engineering is one of the most popular degree courses after 12th Science.
+Dealing with the different principles and theoretical concepts, the program is offered in the form of a Bachelor of Engineering [BE] or Bachelor of Technology [BTech].
+While the former focuses more on building a theoretical foundation, the latter is more application-centric.
 All these aspects are covered in both B.E. and BTech.
-However, this raises a common question every engineering aspirant has in their mind, i.e. what is the difference between BE and BTech.
+However, this raises a common question every engineering aspirant has in their mind, i.e. “What is the difference between BE and BTech?”
 This is one of the crucial aspects of choosing the right course and you need all the information to make the smart choice.
 Let’s have a look at the difference between BE and BTech along with the similarities.

 Difference Between BE and BTech